Aged Care Program

 In February 2022, WAPHA received guidance on dementia clinical referral pathways.
 Dementia specific clinical referral pathways have been updated.

-The WAPHA dementia clinical referral pathways are designed to be used at the point of care, primarily by GPs but is also available to hospital specialists, nurses, and other health professionals.
+The WAPHA dementia clinical referral pathways (Clinician Assist) are designed to be used at the point of care, primarily by GPs but is also available to hospital specialists, nurses, and other health professionals.

 National Partnership Agreement (NPA) Project - End-of-life and palliative care